-Nurturing Love Resists the Bitterness that Hinders Wives and Mothers Titus 2:4c
+Bitterness Hinders Grace-Energized Wives and Mothers Titus 2:4

-God's high calling for Titus 2 women of grace, is for them to express love that their husbands and children can feel.
-To most of us mature 21^{st} century believers that may sound wonderful.
+God's high calling for grace-energized women is to love their husbands and children.
+To most of us mature 21st century believers that may sound wonderful.
 To them it must have sounded impossible.
-As we open to Ephesians 4, think about how hard it has always been to live pleasing to God, in this ungodly world.

 The Cretans of Paul's day lived in an ego-centered, selfish society that knew and cared little about forgiveness.
-Roman society became so decadent that it saw forgiving people as weak and unforgiving ones as strong.
+Roman Society became so decadent that it saw forgiving people as weak and unforgiving ones as strong.
 Cretans celebrated vengeful gods and exalted as heroes those who took vengeance on others.
-The result was a society so much like America today-filled with bitterness, vengeance, anger, hate, and hostility.
+The result was a society so much like America today--filled with bitterness, vengeance, anger, hate, and hostility.

 More and more we see people seeking vengeance either outside or inside the bounds of the law.
-Just this week a crowd in Oakland, California rioted, looted, and wreaked havoc to get even for a crime they felt was not justly punished.
-This pervasive unwillingness to forgive in our society is also the leading cause of the breakups in family relationships1.
+Just this week a crowd in Austin, Texas dragged a man from his car and beat him to death for a crime they mistakenly thought he had committed.
+This pervasive unwillingness to forgive in our society is also the leading cause of the breakups in family relationships.
+1